jpcano/jpcano/README.md

 - 👯 Currently I am interested in working on contracting projects.

-- ⚡ Fun fact: I am an amateur watchmaker and I have side business called [jestor.watch](https://www.jestor.watch) where I restore and sell vintage timepieces.
+- ⚡ Fun fact: I love watchmaking and I have a side business called [jestor.watch](https://www.jestor.watch) where I restore and sell vintage timepieces.

 - 📫 Reach me at **me@jesus.engineer**